unional/async-fp/packages/async-context/README.md

 If you provide a handler,
 it will not be executed until the first `context.get()` is called.
-It allows you to wait for user input and change the value/dependency loaded.
+It allows you to wait for user input and change the values/dependencies loaded.

-If you want to start loading the dependencies immediately, starts the loading and pass in a `Promise`.
+If you want to start loading the dependencies immediately, starts the loading and pass in the resulting `Promise`.

 ### Initialize

-You can create an `AsyncContext` and initialize it later.
+You can create a `AsyncContext` and initialize it later.
-This allows you to create a context in one part of your system, and initialize it in another part.
+This allows you to create a context in one part of your system, and initialize it in another.

 ```ts
 import { AsyncContext } from '@unional/async-context'